Consignment Software Questions to Ask

 - Is there a time limit as to the number of hours granted with the annual fee?"
 "Yes."

-A software vendor in Miami, Florida once bragged in a public forum about 'firing' customers "when they cost you more than they earn you" (direct quote).
+A software vendor in Miami, Florida openly boasted about 'firing' customers "when they cost you more than they earn you" (direct quote).
 The same vendor canceled one shop owner's service agreement and told her that she would have to purchase the program again ($999 at the time) to continue to receive support.

 - "Do you provide support for other things like Windows, networking, hardware?"
 "Yes. $100 to $150 per hour"